jeff-follestad/shop-shop/README.md

 Shop-Shop is an e-commerce platform that uses Redux instead of Context API to manage global state.

+`Redux is a pattern and library for managing and updating application state, using events called "actions".
+It serves as a centralized store for state that needs to be used across your entire application, with rules ensuring that the state can only be updated in a predictable fashion.`

 Shop-Shop's React front end access the store via a Redux provider.

 After refactoring, Shop-Shop now uses a Redux store in place of the Context API to determine changes to its global state.